andreasjansson/no-headache-hadoop/index.md

 ### Step 2/5: Counting

 Next we'll count the support of each artist.
 As input to this job we'll take the preprocessed output from the previous job.
 The [mapper](https://github.com/andreasjansson/parallel-frequent-itemset-mining-lastfm360k/blob/master/count/mapper.py) simply emits a `1` for each artist in each listening history.
 The [reducer](https://github.com/andreasjansson/parallel-frequent-itemset-mining-lastfm360k/blob/master/count/reducer.py) sums the counts for each artist.
+We also prune the result set to remove any artists with support less than 500, so that the following steps will be faster.

 To run this job, we type